 For students who know that they would like to pursue a Master’s in Public Health, Avalón recommends enrolling in Northeastern’s dual degree program, PlusOne Bachelor of Science in Health Management and Master’s in Public Health.
 Students in this program are able to complete their MPH in less time and at a reduced cost.

 Despite the draw of a master’s degree, students who do decide to continue their education with an MBA or MPH often do not do so directly after graduating.
-“As you move up in the tiers [within an organization], more education is often needed, so [choosing to pursue an advanced degree] often depends where an employee starts and where they want to finish,” Avalón says.
+“As you move up in the tiers [within an organization], more education is often needed, so [choosing to pursue an advanced degree] often depends on where an employee starts and where they want to finish,” Avalón says.

 Avalón also explains that many students wait to return to school in order to utilize the generous tuition reimbursement benefits offered by many healthcare employers.
 “That can be a huge incentive for individuals who have gotten their foot in the door with a healthcare organization…[and] are ready for the next challenge,” she says.